How To Process Text Files Using Work Queue

 Note

-The WQ_TextFile context can contain more than one entries in case you allowed the user to select multiple entries.
+The WQ_TextFile context can contain more than one entry in case you allow the user to select multiple entries.

 To get to the actual text you need to use the XPath /ROOT/WorkQueueEntry/Data.

-The way how you process the file is up on you.
+The way how you process the file is up to you.
 You can parse it using XSLT transformation or you can use the FileService.ReadTextFile method to automatically parse CSV files.

 2.2 Create a Work Queue Command